 Storage and Freezing

-Storing – You can store this peanut brittle in an airtight container for up to one month at room temperature.
+Storing – Store in an airtight container at room temperature for up to one month.

-Freezing – You can freeze in an airtight container for up to six months.
+Freezing – Once cooled completely, place in a freezer safe bag or airtight container and freeze for up to 6 months.

 Need an EASY and delicious breakfast, lunch, dinner or dessert?